 The Vermont All-Payer Model Agreement was signed in October 2016 by the federal government and Vermont's Governor, Secretary of Human Services, and Chair of the Green Mountain Care Board.
-In addition to bringing Medicare to the table as a payer in a Vermont-specific ACO model, it also continues Medicare's investment into the Blueprint for Health and Support and Services at Home (SASH) program for seniors - both long-running home-grown programs with demonstrated success in improving care and lowering costs - which otherwise would have lost Medicare funding after 2016.

 Carbee, J; Langweil, N. Vermont: A Brief History of Health Care Reform.
 2019.